Boo Berry Cereal Marshmallow Treats for Halloween

 If you've never made marshmallow cereal treats, this would be a great time to start.
 Pick your favorite monster cereal and get cooking.
 These are always fun to make but the seasonal cereals make it more festive and special.

 Kids can help and will love the stringy spiderwebs created by the ooey-gooey melted marshmallows.
-Make a batch of these spooky squares for your Halloween get-together or just for fun Fall baking!
+Make a batch of these spooky squares for your Halloween get-together or just for fun fall season baking!
 Which flavor would you choose for your monster squares?

 © 2013 Heather